3 Key Strategies For Paying Less Taxes In Brooklyn

 We’ve all heard about tax-deferred accounts like 401(k)s and IRAs, and for years, we've been advised to use these accounts to save for retirement.

-They have saved $600,000 in their collective IRAs and an additional $150,000 in mutual funds.
+The Millers saved up to $600,000 in their collective IRAs and an additional $150,000 in mutual funds.

 While it may not seem concerning now, it’s important to consider what the IRA might be worth in the next few years.
 Assuming an annual growth rate of 6%, this IRA could exceed $1.4 million by the time they retire in 15 years.